dido1998/h-detach/README.md

 # h-detach

-This repository contains the code used to reproduce the paper [h-detach: Modifying the LSTM Gradient Towards Better Optimization](https://arxiv.org/abs/1810.03023)
+This repository contains the code used to reproduce the paper [h-detach: Modifying the LSTM Gradient Towards Better Optimization](https://arxiv.org/abs/1810.03023).
+The final report can be found here- https://github.com/dido1998/iclr_2019/tree/master/papers/TeamYakataka-ryf7ioRqFX

 ## Software Requirements